mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 classifications.
 The monitors are run within separate threads of MariaDB MaxScale and do not affect MariaDB MaxScale's routing performance.

-The use of monitors is highly recommended but it is also possible to run MariaDB MaxScale without a monitor module.
-In this case an external monitoring system which sets the status of each server via MaxAdmin is needed.

 * [MariaDB Monitor](../Monitors/MariaDB-Monitor.md)
 * [Galera Monitor](../Monitors/Galera-Monitor.md)
 * [NDBCluster Monitor](../Monitors/NDB-Cluster-Monitor.md)
 * [Multi-Master Monitor](../Monitors/MM-Monitor.md)

+The use of monitors in MaxScale is not absolutely mandatory: it is possible to run MariaDB MaxScale without a monitor module.
+In this case an external monitoring system must the status of each server via MaxCtrl or the REST API. **Only do this if you know what you are doing.**

 ## Filter Modules